ilkkayli/cupSheet/README.md

 # cupSheet

-This AngularJS project aims to create an online scorecard for XBOX/PS NHL,FIFA etc. sessions.
+The goal of this AngularJS project is to create an online scorecard for XBOX/PS NHL,FIFA etc. sessions.